Coool/EP2C602-4LD16-E5-2667v2-Hackintosh-BrushXue/README.md

 I have customized my USB Port files.
 However if your motherboard is different from mine, you may want to use `USBInjectAll.kext` and do that again by yourself.

-You are all set.
+And you are all set.

 ## Comments
 1. `/EFI/CLOVER/ACPI/patched/SSDT-1.aml` renames GFX0 to GFX1, which is neccesary to inject GPU fakeID on SMBIOS MacPro6,1.
 If your GPU is natively supoorted, you can remove this SSDT file and disable **ATI Fake ID**/**Inject ATI** in Colver.
+This file is motherboard specific.
+If you are using a different model, you should follow this [guide](https://www.tonymacx86.com/threads/black-screen-with-macpro-6-1-or-imac-15-or-imac-17-system-definition.183113/).
 2. This FirePro GPU doesn't support HiDPI output natively.
-To enable that, use this [script](https://github.com/xzhih/one-key-hidpi).
+To enable HiDPI on 4K monitors, use this [script](https://github.com/xzhih/one-key-hidpi).
 ## Known issue
 I couldn't find a solution to get power management running on **dual Sandy Bridge** system.
 So I'm simply using `NullCPUPowerManagement.kext` to reduce power consumption.
 If you figured out how to deal with the CPUPM, please let me know!
 ## Acknowledgement